RienNeVaPlus/type-arango/examples/2-roles/README.md

 }
 ```

 Describes the `User` entity and it's attributes as known from the previous example.
 In addition to the attribute types, the [`@Attribute`](../../API.md#attributeschema-readers-writers) decorator can also take `readers` and `writers` roles.
-Whenever a document is read or written attributes without matching roles are being striped away.
+Whenever a document is read or written, attributes without matching roles are being unset.

-There is also a [`@Nested`](../../API.md#nested) document which is used to store authorization information from Foxx internal `@arangodb/foxx/auth` library.
+There is also a [`@Nested`](../../API.md#nested) document which is used to store authorization information from Foxx's internal `@arangodb/foxx/auth` library.

 ![divider](../../assets/divider.small.png)